andyguestysj/openday/_docs/topics/1-intro/intro-1.md

 ## <a name="outline"></a>Module Outline

-### Object Oriented Programming
+### Game Engine Development

-1. Java Review/Recap
+1. Introduction
-2. Classes & Objects
+2. C++
-3. Inheritance
+3. OpenGL
-4. Polymorphism
+4. Rendering
+  * 2D Rendering
+  * 3D Rendering
-5. Encapsulation
+5. Physics
+  * Collision Detection
+  * Rigid Body Physics
-6. Abstraction
+6. Other Features

-### Object Oriented Analysis & Design

-1. Identifying Objects
-2. Designing Classes
-3. Class Relationships
-4. UML Diagrams
-5. Top Down Development
+  * Terrain Generation
+  * Particle Effects

+### Not Covering
+1. AI (See AI For Games Module)
+2. Sound (I know nothing!)

 ## <a name="assessment"></a>Assessment

 Portfolio
 * Submitted at the end of the module
 * Consisting of
-  * Java Programming Exercise A
+  * A Game Engine Component
+    * Code
+    * Runs using OpenGL, includes demonstration
+  * Documentation covering
+    * The role of the component in a game engine/game
+    * Your design approach
+    * Interesting technical details
-    * Code & Documentation
+    * Evaluation & Review
-  * Java Programming Exercise B
-    * Code & Documentation
+  * Presentation & Demonstration to Class